Nutrition Tips for Long-distance Walking

 Planning proper fueling and hydration for long-distance walking is necessary and can be quite challenging.
 Any activity over 90 minutes requires the consumption of an electrolyte beverage that contains carbohydrates.
 The duration and intensity of the walks will determine which type and how much food you will need.
 This is when a few nutritional tips can come in handy.
-Following a proper diet before, during, and after training will help build the strength and stamina that you require to stay healthy and uninjured.
+A proper diet before, during, and after training will build the strength and stamina to stay healthy and uninjured.

-How can you create a nutrition plan for long-distance walking?
+How can you create a nutrition plan for long-distance walks?

-If you are an athlete who walks six to seven days a week for more than 90 minutes every day, occasionally twice a day, it is essential to have a plan that meets all your nutritional needs.
+You need to have an effective nutritional plan if you walk six-seven days a week for over 90 minutes daily.
 Your diet plan should match the training plan — it should be lighter on easy days and fuller on hard-training days.

 Also watch: Should You Eat Before Your Daily Walk?

 Your body requires carbohydrates to replenish what is being used and to maintain muscle function and repair.
 This macronutrient makes up the foundation of a strategic fueling plan.
-It is recommended to consume:
+A few nutritional tips related to the consumption of carbohydrates include:

 - 20g-30g of carbohydrates before walking